reven0n/tp/docs/DeveloperGuide.md

 - **Code coverage**: The percentage of code that is executed during testing.
 Measured using the Codecov tool.
 - **DBMS**: Database management system, e.g. MySQL, PostgreSQL, etc.
 - **OOP principles**: Object-Oriented programming principles, e.g. Encapsulation, Abstraction, Inheritance, Polymorphism, etc.
+- **Defensive programming**: A programming approach that anticipates and handles potential errors or misuse of the code, to prevent crashes or unexpected behavior.
+See [here](https://nus-cs2103-ay2526s1.github.io/website/se-book-adapted/chapters/errorHandling.html#defensive-programming) for more details.
 - **PR**: Pull Request.
 A feature of GitHub that allows developers to collaborate on code changes.
 - **Status checks**: Automated tests that run on the code in a PR to ensure that it meets the project's quality standards.
 In this project, the status checks include:
   - No checkstyle violations